How to add a custom action to a GridField row#

 For example let's create a custom action on the GridField to allow the user to perform custom operations on a row.

-Basic GridFieldCustomAction boilerplate
+Basic GridFieldCustomAction boilerplate#

-A basic outline of our new GridFieldCustomAction.php
+A basic outline of our new GridFieldCustomAction.php will look like something

 below: